Chacao Municipality

 Chacao is one of the five political and administrative subdivisions of the city of Caracas, Venezuela.
 The other four are Baruta, El Hatillo, Libertador and Sucre.
 This legal entity is known as the Caracas Metropolitan District.
 Chacao is also one of the 21 municipalities that make up the State of Miranda, Venezuela.

 Geography

-Chacao occupies the mid-eastern portion of the Caracas Valley, north of the Guaire River, bordering the other urban municipalities to the east, south and west, and the Avila National Park to the north.
+Chacao occupies the mid-eastern portion of the Caracas Valley, north of the Guaire River, bordering the other urban municipalities to the east, south and west, and the La Guaira state to the north, including the Avila National Park.

 Economy

 Chacao, along with Baruta and Los Salias, is one of the communities with lowest poverty rates in Venezuela, with a poverty rate of only 4.67% according to the 2011 census.
 It is home to some of the city's major financial and shopping centres, such as Centro Ciudad Comercial Tamanaco (CCCT), Sambil Shopping Mall, Centro Lido, Centro San Ignacio, as well as branches and headquarters of major local banks, and foreign institutions, stock exchanges, the most luxurious hotels in the city, and the mansions of recognized personalities in the political and economic sphere.

 Many of the city's shopping malls are located within Chacao's borders.
 The township also controls the most transited pedestrian access to the Avila National Park (Sabas Nieves), a popular destination for caraqueños.
 Other attractions include a restaurant district in the neighbourhoods of La Castellana, Altamira and Los Palos Grandes, a Centre for Performing Arts (CELARG) and the Centro Cultural Chacao, a public space dedicated to concerts, art expositions, and other cultural activities.
 Parque del Este, the biggest urban park in Caracas, although largely in neighbouring Sucre territory, has one of its main entrances in Chacao, making it a popular recreational and exercise area for the inhabitants of Los Palos Grandes and other Chacao neighbourhoods.

 The municipality has become a financial centre after many of the country's banks moved their headquarters to the formerly residential neighbourhood of El Rosal.
 The main street artery, Francisco de Miranda Avenue and its vicinity, rivals Caracas' old downtown in office space availability, and is preferred by foreign companies with established offices in the country.
 Some signature office buildings include Parque Cristal, Centro Letonia, HP Tower, Atlantic Building, La Castellana Center, Multicentro Empresarial del Este, Centro Lido, Centro San Ignacio, KPMG Tower, Forum Tower, Shell Tower, and other important architectural landmarks.
 Several other office buildings are occupied by government-controlled entities such as the Pequiven and Banco del Tesoro towers.

 The traditional Venezuelan private sector has given way to new short-term businesses and franchises that bloom around the city thanks in part to soaring oil prices.
 Chacao is again an important player in this money wave craze, with commercial and residential real estate prices among the highest in the nation.
 The residential neighbourhood of Campo Alegre has on average the highest priced real estate in the country.

 The headquarters of Estalar Airlines is in Altamira, Chacao.